dthach89/The_Success_of_Bank_Telemarketing/README.md

 ### Summary
 This project gavve me the opportunity to explore Tableau Public and really get an understanding of the limitations when compared to desktop or server versions.
+I was somewhat disappointed that the focus of gthe final project was machine learning.